What’s the Best Approach to Project Management and ERP Implementation?

-Conversely, inadequate project management practices or inexperienced resources are a proven root cause for the failed implementations we have seen and subsequently rescued.
+Conversely, inadequate project management practices and inexperienced resources are proven root causes for the failed implementations we have seen and subsequently rescued.

 A recent ERP implementation survey confirms this perspective and tells the full story.

 Ultra Consultants commissioned researchers from Mint Jutras to conduct a survey of more than 300 manufacturers and distributors, focusing on the success of their ERP implementations in terms of schedule, cost and return on investment (ROI).

 The survey, titled The Real Facts about ERP Implementations, reviewed goals and expectations, whether or not they were achieved, and why.

 The survey revealed that reasons for implementation success had to do with people, process and effective project management – not just software.
 Key success factors include project organization and change management, which are at the core of a project management approach.